DaoCloud/DaoCloud-docs/docs/en/docs/amamba/offline-upgrade.md

         ```

         1. Relative path to run the charts-syncer command, not the relative path between this YAML file and the offline package
-        2. Change to your image repository url
+        2. Change to your container registry url
-        3. Change to your image repository
+        3. Change to your container registry
         4. Local path of the chart
-        5. Your image repository username
+        5. Your container registry username
-        6. Your image repository password
+        6. Your container registry password

 2. Place amamba_x.y.z.bundle.tar in the amamba-offline folder.